Alamo in Wheeler County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 32° 8.884′ N, 82° 46.924′ W. Marker is in Alamo, Georgia, in Wheeler County.
 Marker is on Pearl Avenue near Pine Street, on the right when traveling west.
+Located on the County Courthouse south lawn.
 Touch for map.
-Located on the County Courthouse south lawn.
 Marker is in this post office area: Alamo GA 30411, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Talmadge Home (approx. 8.4 miles away); Telfair County Telfair County Veterans Memorial (approx. 8.9 miles away); Marion Bayard Folsom (approx. 8.9 miles away); Methodism at Spring Hill (approx. 9.9 miles away); Montgomery County (approx. 11.1 miles away); Montgomery County Veterans Memorial (approx. 11.1 miles away); Montgomery County Confederate Monument (approx. 11.1 miles away).
+At least 8 Little Ocmulgee's Visitor Center (approx. 7.7 miles away); Talmadge Home (approx. 8.4 miles away); Telfair County (approx. 8.8 miles away); Telfair County Veterans Memorial (approx. 8.9 miles away); Marion Bayard Folsom (approx. 8.9 miles away); Methodism at Spring Hill (approx. 9.9 miles away); Montgomery County (approx. 11.1 miles away); Montgomery County Veterans Memorial (approx. 11.1 miles away).